-- Note 1: The power supply of V{PP} (12.75 V) must be set power-on at the same time or the later time for a power supply of V{CC} and must be clear power-on at the same time or early time for a power supply of V{CC} . - Note 2: The pulling up/down device causes a damage for the device while the voltage supplied to device (condition of especially $V{PP} = 12.75 \text{ V} \pm 0.25 \text{ V}$).
+- Note 1: The power supply of V{PP} (12.75 V) must be set power-on at the same time or the later time for a power supply of V{CC} and must be clear power-on at the same time or early time for a power supply of V{CC} . - Note 2: The pulling up/down device causes a damage for the device while the voltage supplied to device (condition of especially V{PP} = 12.75 V ± 0.25 V).
 Do not pull up/down at programming. - Note 3: Use the recommended adapter and mode.
 Using other than the above condition may cause the trouble of the writting.

-16.7 Recommended Oscillating Conditions
+18.8 Recommended Oscillating Conditions

-- (1) High-frequency Oscillation (2) Low-frequency Oscillation - Note 1: A quartz resonator can be used for high-frequency oscillation only when V{DD} is 2.7 V or above.
-If V{DD} is below 2.7 V, use a ceramic resonator. - Note 2: To ensure stable oscillation, the resonator position, load capacitance, etc. must be appropriate.
-Because these factors are greatly affected by board patterns, please be sure to evaluate operation on the board on which the device will actually be mounted. - Note 3: For the resonators to be used with Toshiba microcontrollers, we recommend ceramic resonators manufactured by Murata Manufacturing Co., Ltd.
+- Note 1: To ensure stable oscillation, the resonator position, load capacitance, etc. must be appropriate.
+Because these factors are greatly affected by board patterns, please be sure to evaluate operation on the board on which the device will actually be mounted. - Note 2: For the resonators to be used with Toshiba microcontrollers, we recommend ceramic resonators manufactured by Murata Manufacturing Co., Ltd.